 Not to totally scare you.
 All hope is not lost.
 There are a few simple things you can do and keep in mind to protect your email.
 Keep reading and see for yourself.

-How to keep your email secure
+How to protect your email from hackers

 Email security is so critical, but just like locking your doors, there are small steps you can take to help keep your private information, well, private.